cicilishuaili/Flask/README.md

 # Flask on Heroku

-This project help tie together some important concepts and technologies, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.
+This project help ties together some important concepts and technologies, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.